TiagoOlivoto/metan/README.md

 Introducing the `WAASB` R package
 =================================

 The WAASB R package was developed in R language and is distributed under the GPL 3.0 licence.
-Our main motivation for the package development was to provide friendly, easy and reliable functions to reproduce the methods proposed in the paper, as well as to share codes used for traditional AMMI analysis and BLUP prediction.
+Our main motivation for the package development was to provide friendly, easy and reliable functions provide de singular value decomposition of BLUP-interaction effects matrix as weel as to share codes used for traditional AMMI analysis and BLUP prediction.
 The package can be downloaded by clicking [here](https://github.com/TiagoOlivoto/WAASB/archive/master.zip) or running the following code in the R console:

 Overview of the `WAASB` package.
 --------------------------------